List of The Cheetah Girls concert tours: One World Tour

 The One World Tour is the final concert tour by the American group, The Cheetah Girls.
 It supports the soundtrack to their third film, The Cheetah Girls: One World.
 The tour played over 40 concerts in the United States and Canada.
+At most shows, the stage was placed in the middle of the floor, which created a theater-like environment.

 Background

 The tour was announced on August 12, 2008, ten days before the premiere of their final film, The Cheetah Girls: One World.
 The tour was originally set to begin in Austin, Texas, but a rehearsal show was added in Corpus Christi, Texas.
 The concert benefited the Corpus Christi Independent School District.
 Midway through the tour, it was plagued with controversy as band member Adrienne Bailon had explicit photos leaked online.
 Bailon stated that the photos were stolen from her laptop, at the JFK Airport.
 Backlash ensued with a few tour dates being cancelled, including a performance at the Macy's Thanksgiving Day Parade.
 American publication Us Weekly later reported the act was a publicity stunt to break Bailon from the typical Disney star image.